JohnFMacDonald/CrusadeTracker/README.md

 # Crusade Tracker

 This application is meant to schedule places, dates and times for [Warhammer 40,000](https://www.warhammer-community.com/) players to schedule games with each other and track information for the game's Crusade mode.
-Additiaonally, this application digitally tracks wargear, battle honors, battle scars, statistic modifiers etc. of individual units that comprise a player's Crusade army.
+Additionally, this application digitally tracks wargear, battle honors, battle scars, statistic modifiers etc. of individual units that comprise a player's Crusade army.
 It also records the resources that a player has available to them to spend on army upgrades as well as any purchased upgrades themselves.
-Victories and losses are recorded and visible to players that participate in Crusades together.
+Victories and losses are recorded and are visible to players that participate in Crusades together.

 ## Getting Started